Garage Lighting Like the Pros: How to Stay Lit and Stay Safe

 Include Small, Mobile, Versatile Options

 Another area where LED garage lighting has made significant strides is in portable lighting.
-That same small form factor that makes LEDs perfect for your walls also makes it easy to shrink them down so that they’re portable enough to fit into even the tightest spaces underneath your car.
+That same small form factor that makes LEDs perfect for your walls also makes it easy to shrink them down so that they’re potable enough to fit into even the tightest spaces underneath your car.
 Using a portable LED lamp along with a headlamp is the perfect way to achieve hands-free illumination and take much of the hassle out of working on chassis components and engine parts.

 Don’t Forget Outdoor Lighting